-In a experiment conducted by Deci, two groups were asked to solve a puzzle.
-Group A were rewarded in cash and as expected, spent a considerable amount more time completing the puzzle than Group B who received no reward.
-However, the following day when the groups were asked to conduct the same task but Group A were told there would be no cash reward, they soon lost interest in completing the puzzle unlike Group B who actually worked harder than they had the previous day.
-This study showed that people can become dependent on incentives and when they are taken away can lead to demotivation.
+In an experiment conducted by Deci, two groups were asked to solve a puzzle.
+Group A was rewarded in cash and, as expected, spent a considerable amount more time completing the puzzle than Group B, who received no reward.
+However, the following day, when the groups were asked to conduct the same task, Group A was told there would be no cash reward; they soon lost interest in completing the puzzle, unlike Group B, who worked harder than they had the previous day.
+This study showed that people could become dependent on incentives, and when they are taken away, it can lead to demotivation.

-The DISC Group offers the tool to understanding personal behaviours in order to help improve teamwork, communication and productivity.
-Our products can help you to recognise the motivations of your staff and to ultimately manage an engaged workforce.
-Please visit the DiSC Assessment website for further details on what our products can do for you.
+The DISC Group offers the tool to understand personal behaviours to help improve teamwork, communication, and productivity.
+Our products can help you recognise your staff’s motivations and ultimately manage an engaged workforce.
+Please visit www.discassessment.co.uk for further details on what our products can do for you.